Tyre maker Nokian completes U.S. factory investment

-HELSINKI (Reuters) - Finnish tyre maker Nokian Tyres NRE1V.HE has begun producing tyres for commercial sale at its new U.S. factory in Dayton, Tennessee, the company said on Monday.
+HELSINKI, March 9 (Reuters) - Finnish tyre maker Nokian Tyres has begun producing tyres for commercial sale at its new U.S. factory in Dayton, Tennessee, the company said on Monday.

 The $360 million investment was announced in 2017 by Nokian which previously had a large plant in Russia and a smaller one in Finland.